 The Goals Of A Good Warm-Up

 Without a proper warm-up, you might not be able to do the best workout possible — including a warm-up in your workout routine can help set the tone for your workout.
-But, how do you know you’re doing it right?
-These are a few goals you should be aiming for with each workout!
+Here are a few goals you should be aiming for with each workout.

-What should your warm-up include?
+What does a good warm-up include?

 You should feel warm

 That means gradually getting your cardiovascular system firing and working on your mobility before you start training hard in a workout.
 Your body should start to quickly feel warm once you get moving — being warmer will help your muscles and joints move with more ease.

 You feel energised